buildpacks/rfcs/text/0000-run-image-sbom.md

 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
   - The lifecycle could warn if a usable run image sbom is not provided.

+Example invocation:
-Example invocation: `/cnb/lifecycle/exporter -run-image my-run-image -run-image-sbom <path or directory - e.g., ./my-run-image-sbom.json> my-app-image`
+* build: `/cnb/lifecycle/exporter -run-image my-run-image -run-image-sbom <path or directory - e.g., ./my-run-image-sbom.json> my-app-image`
+* rebase: `/cnb/lifecycle/rebaser -run-image my-new-run-image -run-image-sbom <path or directory - e.g., ./my-new-run-image-sbom.json> my-app-image`

 # How it Works
 [how-it-works]: #how-it-works

+## Build

-Following the invocation above, the exported app image would contain:
+Following the build invocation above, the exported app image would contain:
 * `my-run-image-sbom.json` somewhere in `/layers/sbom`; suggestions:
+  * `/layers/sbom/launch/base/sbom.<ext>` (this would make `base` a reserved buildpack id)
   * `/layers/sbom/launch/run-image/sbom.<ext>` (this would make `run-image` a reserved buildpack id)
   * `/layers/sbom/run-image/sbom.<ext>`
   * ?
+* An `io.buildpacks.sbom.base` label containing the diffID of the layer containing the run image sbom

 The accepted media types would be:
 * `application/vnd.cyclonedx+json` with ext `cdx.json`